Entrepreneurship Creativity: How to Turn Your Passion into Profit and Why It's Important

 The competitive advantage of entrepreneurial creativity

-Creativity leads to the development of new and innovative ways of doing things.
+Creativity leads to the development of new disruptive innovations and different ways of doing things.

 Discovering new niches and coming up with new products and services, along with greater business efficiencies, ultimately give entrepreneurs the advantage they need to succeed.